 You've likely heard myself, as well as other physicians and nutritionists, recommend switching from conventionally grown foods to eating all organic foods.

 The reason for this (as you also might already know) is because conventionally grown foods contain traces of chemical pesticides used on them; the consumption of which is thought to be quite dangerous.

 One of the most problematic and pervasive pesticides is called glyphosate; this pesticide is believed to cause hormone disruption.
-Even organizations like the International Agency for Research on Cancer (part of the World Health Organization) say this pesticide is a "probable" cause of cancer.
+Even organizations like the International Agency for Research on Cancer (part of the World Health Organization) say this pesticide is a "probable" cause of poor immune health.

 Glyphosate, which is the main ingredient in the popular weedkiller and pesticide Roundup, is one of the most common agents used to keep conventional crops safe.

 Thus, people are quite concerned about its continual appearance in their food supply.

 The good news (which no one ever expected to hear) is the FDA will now be testing major food crops for residual glyphosate.

 This announcement was made despite Monsanto's claims to the contrary about glyphosate's dangers.
 The FDA says they will now be testing foods like corn, milk, eggs, and soybeans for glyphosate.